arahant/Probabilistic_Distribution_of_Human_Events/README.md

 # Probabilistic_Distribution_of_Human_Events
+Secular Karma
-Pleasse refer to the attached pdf document for the theoretical background and the implementation
+Pleasse refer to the attached pdf document, where I have laid out a detailed theoretical background and explained the implementation